Costs Budget: Advice on Preparing a Precedent H

 What should be included within a costs budget?

-A Cost Budget details your base costs incurred to date and future costs to be incurred for the totality of the case up to and including Trial.
+A Cost Budget should detail your base costs incurred to date, as well as future costs to be incurred for the totality of the case up to and including Trial.
 These should include pre-action costs and costs incurred in relation to statements of case and the issuing of proceedings.

-Each phase of the budget must include time estimated for advising the client, receiving instructions, and corresponding with the opposing party/parties and the court about matters related to that phase.
+Each phase of a costs budget must set out the estimated time required for advising the client, taking instructions, and corresponding with the opposing parties and the court in relation to that phase.

-Time spent preparing the budget and any related materials must not be claimed under any phase of the draft budget.
-Once the court approves the costs budget, the maximum figures allowed under rule 3.15(5) should be entered.
+Importantly, time spent preparing the budget itself, or any associated materials, must not be included within any phase of the draft budget.
+Once approved by the court, the maximum figures permitted under CPR 3.15(5) should be recorded.

-Costs that are disputed (such as the need for a particular expert) should be noted in the relevant phase of the budget, with an indication if they are contested.
+If particular costs are disputed, such as the instruction of an expert, the relevant phase of the budget should note both the estimated costs and the fact they are contested.
 Only costs that are more likely than not to be incurred should be included.

 Can a costs budget be amended?

-Prior to any Budget being approved, we strongly recommend that your Cost Budget is updated to ensure incurred and anticipated costs are up to date.
+Before any costs budget is approved, we strongly recommend ensuring that it is fully updated to reflect both incurred and anticipated costs.

-When it comes to preparing a Bill of Costs, there can be a significant discrepancy between incurred costs shown in the Bill and budget.
-This can be due to the passage of time that has passed between the Cost Budget preparation and any CCMC, but this can be avoided if an updated Cost Budget is filed and served prior to any CCMC.
+When preparing a Bill of Costs, significant discrepancies can sometimes arise between the costs recorded in the Bill and those set out in the agreed budget.
+This often occurs because of the time that passes between preparing the budget and the Case Management Conference (CCMC).
+However, this issue can usually be avoided if an updated costs budget is filed and served in advance of the CCMC.

-If a budget has been approved and it transpires that the current budgeted costs are insufficient, the party will need to show a material change in circumstances that could not have been foreseen when the original agreed Budget was prepared.
+Once a budget has been approved, a party seeking to increase its budgeted costs must demonstrate a material change in circumstances that could not reasonably have been anticipated when the original budget was agreed.

-To amend a budget, the process to follow is to serve the revised budget upon the other side.
-If agreement cannot be reached, an application should thereafter be made to the Court for a revised budget.
+To amend a costs budget, the revised version should first be served on the other side.
+If agreement cannot be reached, an application must then be made to the court for approval of the revised budget.

-What happens after costs budgets (Precedent H) have been filed/exchanged?
+What happens after costs budgets (Precedent H) have been filed and exchanged?

 How can ARC Costs assist?

-At ARC Costs, we have a team of experienced Costs Draftsman and Costs Lawyers.
+At ARC Costs, we have a team of experienced Costs Draftsman and Costs Lawyers to assist on any legal costs case.
 We act as independent experts for either paying or receiving parties in order to maximise/minimise the amount of legal costs payable.

 As part of our service, we regularly provide and negotiate Costs Budgets, as well as preparing electronic Bills of Costs on conclusion of any successful case.